brivera2524/california-plate-checker/README.md

 - CSV Output: Saves results in a structured CSV format for easy review and analysis.

-- Tested with up to 100 simulataneous workers, averaging 152 plate checks per second across 6550 plates.
+- Tested with up to 100 simultaneous workers, averaging 152 plate checks per second across 6550 plates.

 ## Requirements